uviclibraries/podcasting/editing-audio.md

 ### Inserting or copying audio into your audio track

 This is helpful in situations where you might want to move the order of your content around.
-For example, in an interview recording, you might want to change the order of a quesiton and answer.
+For example, in an interview recording, you might want to change the order of a question and answer.

+Here are the steps to inserting or copy audio into your audio track:

 1. **Select** a few seconds of audio from the middle of your recorded audio, then, in the main menu, select **Edit -> Copy**.
 2. Somewhere else in your audio track, where there is a gap in speaking, click on the timeline and then select **Edit -> Paste** to insert the copied clip.